telicent-oss/smart-caches-core/docs/data-security/index.md

 Long term this label store could also potentially be maintained as a central service, however that is not without its own risks of creating a single point of failure/bottleneck within the system.
-Therefore in the short term our aim will be to provide a simple dictionary labels store that any application that needs it can embed and re-use.
+Therefore in the short term our aim will be to provide a simple [dictionary labels store][DictLabelsStore] API that any application that needs it can embed and re-use.

 ## Implementation Concerns